 Before jumping in and adding your shop’s products, navigate to WooCommerce > Settings first.
 Here you will find your online shop’s general settings.

 In the General Options section, define the base location for your online shop and identify which countries you would like to sell to, excluding specific countries if you wish.

 In addition, enable the geolocation feature for automatic shipping and tax calculations, enable or disable taxes, and even customize a site-wide store message that displays across the top of your site for all customers to see.

-On the other hand, the Currency section lets you change all currency related options such as default currency, currency position, thousand and decimal separators, and number of decimals.
+On the other hand, the Currency section lets you change all currency-related options such as default currency, currency position, thousand and decimal separators, and the number of decimals.